Marcel510/defects4j-seminar/README.md

 ### This repository containes the files for Seminar Software Quality at TUM, topic: Test Suite Minimization:
-Toolchain obtain test wise coverage using Teamscale JaCoCo agent and uploading it automatically to Teamscale and conduct a Test Suite Minmization.
+Toolchain to obtain test wise coverage using Teamscale JaCoCo agent and upload it automatically to Teamscale and conduct a Test Suite Minmization with fault detection evaluation.

 ## Contents